The Bankrate promise

 “If you have set up automatic bill pay from your account, hopefully most people arrange bill pays so that the date that the transaction is initiated is not literally the very last day that bill is due,” Oswald Poels says.

-If the date of your automatic bill pay falls on or around a Federal Reserve System holiday or on a weekend, that transaction won’t process until the next business day.
+Automatic bill payments that fall on or around a Federal Reserve System holiday or on a weekend won’t process until the next business day.